dkl101001/BLOOMCORE-/README.md

 ⸻

-Design principles (non-negotiable)
+Design principles (enforced invariants)

 BLOOMCORE operates under enforced invariants:
-	•	Truth before comfort
+	•	truth before comfort
-	•	Coherence over velocity
+	•	coherence over velocity
-	•	Recursion with memory
+	•	recursion with memory
-	•	No silent mutation
+	•	no silent mutation
-	•	No enclosure without consent
+	•	no enclosure without consent

 These are not slogans.
-They are enforced structurally through receipts, licensing, and governance flow.
+They are enforced structurally through receipts, licensing, and continuity rules.

 ⸻

 Status

-This repository represents an active system spine.
+This repository represents an active sovereign spine.
 	•	APIs may evolve
-	•	Structures may mutate
+	•	structures may mutate
-	•	Receipts preserve continuity across versions
+	•	receipts preserve continuity across versions

 If something feels unfinished, that is intentional.
 BLOOMCORE is built to withstand growth, not hide it.